 At IDIA, entrepreneurs, researchers, technologists, and business leaders will join more than 300 Mason faculty and their research staff and students in driving innovation in the digital economy and collaborating on business opportunities.

 QSEC advances transdisciplinary quantum technologies and trains the quantum workforce.
 Research areas include nonclassical algorithms and computing, quantum material growth and characterization, and quantum-sensing technologies and devices.

-CHR fosters innovative, consequential research in the humanities and humanities-related disciplines, promotes the value of the humanities as a public good, and enhances the visibility and impact of this work.
-The center will also be a research incubator, providing scholarly support and funding.
+CHR fosters innovative, consequential research in the humanities and humanities-related disciplines, promotes the humanities' value as a public good, and enhances the work's visibility and impact.
+CHR will also be a research incubator, providing scholarly support and funding.